 | Fireworks AI, Inc. | LLM inference platform | USA |

 For customers with an executed Keygraph Data Processing Agreement, the right to object to new Subprocessors is governed by Section 3.1 of that agreement.
 For customers using the Keygraph Standard Data Processing Terms (available at keygraph.io/dpa), the right to object is governed by Section 3.3 of those terms.
+(Note: As detailed in Categories A and B, objection procedures do not apply to opt-in primary cloud hosts or opt-in AI features, as Customers may simply decline to opt-in.)

 Keygraph, Inc. | © 2026 All rights reserved.
 This page is updated regularly.
 For the most current information, refer to this URL directly.